 Currently enrolled students may withhold disclosure of directory information.
-To withhold disclosure, written notification must be received in the Office of the Registrar prior to the ninth class day of any regular term.
-Forms requesting the withholding of Directory Information are available in the Office of the Registrar.
+To withhold disclosure, written notification must be received in the Office of Student Registration and Records prior to the ninth class day of any regular term.
+Forms requesting the withholding of Directory Information are available in the Office of Student Registration and Records.
 Request for non-disclosure will be honored by the institution until the student takes action in writing to revoke the request.
-Before taking this action, students are strongly encouraged to talk with the Registrar as implementation of this block results in far-reaching consequences.
+Before taking this action, students are strongly encouraged to talk with the Office of Student Registration and Records as implementation of this block results in far-reaching consequences.